shahineb/climemu/README.md

 # ESM Emulation with diffusion models in JAX

 This repository contains the implementation for the paper **"Score-based generative emulation of impact-relevant earth system model outputs"**.
-Codebase allows to train and run emulators of monthly averaged near-surface temperature, precipitation, relative humidity, windspeed for MPI-ESM1-2-LR, MIROC6, ACCESS-ESM1-5.
+Codebase allows to run emulators of monthly averaged near-surface temperature, precipitation, relative humidity, windspeed for MPI-ESM1-2-LR, MIROC6, ACCESS-ESM1-5.
 See [Installation](#usage) instructions.

 ## Example

+:warning:

-_Add instructions on how to download model files and draw samples from the emulator with the example scripts. (:warning: Model files are meant for usage and trained on the full set of SSPs, to reproduce paper results follow instructions)_
+_Add instructions on how to download model files and draw samples from the emulator with the example scripts. (_:warning:_Model files are meant for usage and trained on the full set of SSPs, to reproduce paper results follow instructions)_

 ## Project Structure